Self-Guided Walking Tour of Old San Juan – Part 4

 That will put you at the Bahía Urbana Pier 8 area. where you will find restrooms, a restaurant, fountains, helicopter rides (in season), benches, and a merry-go-round (on weekends).
 On the weekends, there is usually a concert or some festival going on, otherwise it’s a nice place to relax.

 You can walk through the park and walk across the bridge, or go along the street around the bay.
 On the other side of the street you will find a few bars, some shops, and restaurants.
 As you walk along the waterfront, you will see see the pretty seahorse sculpture, and enjoy the cool breeze in chairs under pergolas.
-You can take a boat ride in the bay, or sea plane (in season) from here also.
+You can take a boat ride in the bay, or try Fly Board or take a jet ski tour from here also.

 As you continue westward along the waterfront, you will get to the cruise ship piers 3 & 4, and you really can see how gigantic these ships are!
 Sometimes, an old sailing vessel will be docked between the piers, and they often offer tours.
 When cruise ships are in port, there will be lots of vendors selling things along this waterfront area.